World championships in WWE: WWE Championship (1963–present)

 The WWE Championship, also referred to as the Undisputed WWE Championship since April 2024, is the original world heavyweight championship of WWE, currently defended on the SmackDown brand.
 It was established by the then-World Wide Wrestling Federation (WWWF) on April 25, 1963, as the WWWF World Heavyweight Championship, after Capitol Wrestling Corporation seceded from the National Wrestling Alliance (NWA) to become the WWWF following a dispute over the NWA World Heavyweight Championship.
 The inaugural champion was Buddy Rogers.
 Since its inception, the title has undergone many name changes due to company name changes and title unifications.
-The WWWF was renamed to World Wrestling Federation (WWF) in 1979 and then World Wrestling Entertainment (WWE) in 2002—since April 2011, the company has operated under the trade name of WWE, although the legal name is still the full unabbreviated name.
+The WWWF was renamed to World Wrestling Federation (WWF) in 1979, and then World Wrestling Entertainment (WWE) in 2002; starting in April 2011, the company began to operate under the trade name of WWE, although the legal name is still the full unabbreviated name.

 The WWE Championship is the oldest championship currently active in WWE and is presented as being the promotion's most prestigious title.
 Aside from company name changes that resulted in the championship being renamed accordingly, the most notable name changes were from championship unifications.
 These included the WWE Undisputed Championship, the WWE World Heavyweight Championship, and the Undisputed WWE Universal Championship.
 After the retirement of the Universal Championship in April 2024, the WWE Championship has been referred to as the Undisputed WWE Championship.